edyting/Quasorforge-Portfolio/README.md

 The Quasorforge organizations personal portfolio

+## Initial setup
-##The initial setup was made with create-react-app and the basic packages were installed,namely; tailwind css and react router dom @v6
+The initial setup was made with create-react-app and the basic packages were installed,namely; tailwind css, react router dom @v6 and react-icons. assests folder containing images was added to the src forlder as well as component and pages folder.